APS-IH / February 2009

 The specialist sends the Notification of Prior APS Findings form to the probate court as outlined in section 5132 Notifying a Probate Court About an Investigation Involving Guardianship.

-APS is referring the case to DADS for guardianship and including the family member’s or friend’s name on the referral form, …
+APS is referring the case to HHSC OGS for guardianship and including the family member’s or friend’s name on the referral form, …

 • without revealing the identity of a victim (other than the proposed ward), summarizes on the referral form;